Watch the Hour of Power online and on television (Saturday at 6PM PST on TBN, Sunday at 8AM EST/PST on Lifetime)

 Well, good morning, everyone.
 I'm so sorry I wasn't here last week, and I even arrived here this morning a bit scabbed in my soul, if you know what I mean.
 I had possibly the hardest week of my life last week.
 Very, very difficult.
 So, I've arrived today with scratches, bumps, and bruises, for a number of reasons.

-- Sermon on the Mount: Ask, Seek and Knock by Bobby Schuller
+- Adoption in the Spirit by Bobby Schuller